patel-soham/traffic-light-controller-verilog/README.md

 # Traffic Light Controller using Verilog
-A project to make traffic light controller module which has programmable registers along with testbench.
+A project to implement traffic light controller module which has programmable registers along with testbench.
 - Compiled and simulated on Modelsim software.
 - Can be configured by other master/ modules/ user by programming 3 registers for each light delay.